StackVista/stackstate-docs/setup/agent/agent-proxy.md

    sudo systemctl edit stackstate-agent.service
    ```

-3. Add the environment variables below to use a proxy for communication with StackState only:
+3. Add the environment variables below to use a proxy for communication with Rancher Observability only:
      ```yaml
      [Service]
      Environment="STS_PROXY_HTTP=http://example.com:1234"